 If you are a student or work in education, there is a 20% discount available for you on the Prowritingaid cost.
 Scroll to the bottom of the pricing page for details about how to claim your deduction.

 This will be a big winning point for many authors and writers.

 ProWritingAid can integrate with Scrivener.
-It is a great combination for authors.
+It is an excellent combination for authors.

-There is also Google Docs integration, which is a practical advantage for many writers.
+There is also Outlook and Google Docs integration, which is a practical advantage for many writers.